-The key to graduate student success is program-specific advising from a faculty advisor engaged in graduate education or the Graduate Program Director.
+The key to graduate student success is program-specific advising from an advisor engaged in graduate education, a graduate faculty member, or the Graduate Program Director.

-There is also a Graduate Student Handbook for your graduate program with information specific to advising and degree requirements (e.g. course progression, sample schedules, and information on the evaluation of transfer coursework).
+There should also be a Graduate Student Handbook for your graduate program with information specific to advising and degree requirements (e.g., course progression, sample schedules, and information on the evaluation of transfer coursework).
 Depending on the structure of your program, there may be examples of full-time, part-time, and cohort plans of study (see Appendix C for an example template).
 Creating a realistic and achievable plan of study is critical to graduate student retention and success.

 Faculty engaged in graduate education will need preparation before advising graduate students.
-Your graduate degree program should have an internal definition or listed qualifications that determine if a faculty member is suitable for advising graduate students.
+Your graduate degree program should have an internal definition or listed qualifications that determine if a faculty member is prepared for advising graduate students.